i-sharma/i-sharma.github.io/_posts/2025-08-12-python-coroutines.md

 # Notes on async-await in Python

-I’ve glanced through coroutines in Python a few times already.
-It’s inevitable I’ll forget the details, so this note is a refresher for future-me (and, in some capacity, useful to a distinguished passerby).
+I've glanced through coroutines in Python a few times already.
+It's inevitable I'll forget the details, so this note is a refresher for future-me (and, in some capacity, useful to a distinguished passerby).

-We’re not taking apart the engine today.
-If the Python async world were a machine, we’re just pressing the buttons to see what lights up.
+We're not taking apart the engine today.
+If the Python async world were a machine, we're just pressing the buttons to see what lights up.

+---

+* TOC
+{:toc}

 ---